top of page

 The Zone of Interest shows what happens when mass-murder is normalised in the final stages of fascism (Source: here)

 For those who have not seen it, The Zone of Interest is based on a novel by Martin Amis.
-The title refers to an area of land 40 square kilometres in size surrounding the Auschwitz concentration camp.
-The land was confiscated by Nazis to isolate the camp from the surrounding areas, enhance security, reduce the likelihood of escapes by inmates, and house camp staff, including Rudolf Höss, the camp commandant.
+The zone referred to in the title is an area of land 40 square kilometres in size that surrounded the Auschwitz concentration camp.
+The land was confiscated by Nazis to isolate the camp from the surrounding areas, enhance security, reduce the likelihood of escapes, and to house camp staff, including Rudolf Höss, the camp commandant.
+Most of the movie is set within the zone of interest, although some action also takes place in Berlin.

-The main development in the film is that Rudolf Höss is promoted to role of deputy inspector for all concentration camps in the Reich.
-The new job takes him to Berlin, but Höss is eventually able to return to Auschwitz towards the end of the film after being put in charge of organising the transport of 700,000 Hungarian Jews for forced labour or extermination.
-Those who wish to learn more about the plot can go here.
+There is not much of a plot.
+The film depicts the daily lives of the members of the Höss household, who live in a large house directly adjacent to the concentration camp wall.
+The main development in the movie is Rudolf Höss' promotion to deputy inspector for all concentration camps in the Reich.
+The new job takes him to Berlin, but Höss is eventually able to return to Auschwitz after being put in charge of organising the transport of 700,000 Hungarian Jews for forced labour and extermination.
+Those who wish to learn more about the plot of the movie can go here.

-By not showing any of the atrocities within the camp, but only referencing them indirectly through background images and noises, the viewer is forced to focus on the daily routines of the Höss household, which – and this is the point – turn out to be utterly mundane.
+The absence of pictures from within the camp complex is deliberate and meant to support the film's core message that mass-murder becomes banal in the final stages of fascism.
+By only referencing the attrocities indirectly through background images and noises, the viewer is forced to focus on the daily routines of the Höss household, which – and this is the point – turn out to be utterly mundane.

 "I commanded Auschwitz until 1 December 1943, and estimate that at least 2,500,000 victims were executed and exterminated there by gassing and burning, and at least another half million succumbed to starvation and disease, making a total of about 3,000,000 dead.(Source: here)